Mixed-Integer Programming for the ROADEF/EURO 2020 challenge: Constraint generation method

-Our constraint generation procedure adds this constraint for each incumbent solution, which enforces the correct value of $y$ at this point.
+In its simplest form, we add a new constraint for each incumbent solution $\widetilde{x}$, which enforces the correct value of $y$ at this point.
 As the set of possible values for $x$ is finite, this guarantees eventual convergence.
 This is similar to the addition of a ``no-good'' cut in \cite{kim_solving_2002} and \cite{codato_combinatorial_2006}, with the addition of the continuous variable $y$.
+One simple such constraint is:

+This constraint enforces $y \geq Q_k(A\widetilde{x})$ for $x \geq \widetilde{x}$, which is correct since $x \mapsto Q_k(Ax)$ is non-decreasing.
 With large coefficients and a huge negative constant term, this first constraint is very weak and leads to no improvements in the linear relaxation in most cases.
-Moreover, if $x_{i} = 0 \text{ and } \widetilde{x_{i}} = 1$, the right-hand side is always non-positive: the constraint is only active on solutions where no coordinate of $x$ has decreased, so it is unlikely to tighten the value of $y$ at other integral points.
-Our goal in this section will be to strengthen these constraints to obtain tighter bounds and a faster solution process.
+Moreover, if there is a $j$ such that $x_{j} = 0 $ and $\widetilde{x_{j}} = 1$, the right-hand side is always non-positive: the constraint is only active on solutions $x \geq \widetilde{x}$.
+Finally, its right-hand side is never larger than $Q_k(A\widetilde{x})$.
+In order to obtain tighter bounds and a faster solution process, we introduce the following family of valid inequalities.